Want to see support for reading prioritised by the Federal Government? Join us in making a submission to the policy consultation by 24 May 2026.

 Read our submission

-Short version for editing
+Short version

 I’m [name], and I’m an [eg. author/librarian/teacher/reading advocate.]